Before we get started, I want you to think about three things that you know about scientific conference posters. Think hard now.

 NO!
 Don’t do it!
 You’re not doing yourself or the viewer any favours.
 A photo used as a background is too distracting and makes it impossible to have negative space on your poster.
 It’s much better to leave the background white, grey, or filled with a light colour from your colour palette.

 Contact information.
 It may seem strange, but a lot of people forget to write their contact information on their posters.
 You may have a stunning poster, but how are people going to contact you and offer you a postdoc if you’re not around and your email is not on the poster?
+Slap on a QR code to your Twitter profile or LinkedIn!
 Even better, put a few business cards or a miniature A4 version of the poster (with contact info) beside the poster for people to take.
 This will have you looking very professional!

 Photo.
 Most people don’t even think about this, but it’s a good idea to put a photo of you in one of the lower corners of your poster near your contact info.
 This is good practice as it makes the poster more human and even allows people to identify you and, if you’re lucky, buy you a drink because you impressed them with such a stunning poster.
 Hey, you never know.

 Software.
 Some of you may be thinking that to make great posters you need great (and expensive) software.
 Wrong!
 All you really need is Microsoft PowerPoint and the principles contained in this blog post.
 Feeling like trying something more powerful?
-Then I recommend you check out Canva, and if you’re really up for a challenge use Affinity Designer, Adobe Illustrator or Indesign.
+We’ve put together an extensive list of free and paid software recommendations for not only making posters, but for also learning the foundations of graphic design.
+But if you’re in the market for a quick and FREE solution, check out Canva.
+Then if you’re really up for a challenge, use Affinity Designer, Adobe Illustrator or Indesign.
 However, be ready for a steep learning curve and a substantial investment on these latter options.
 On the bright side, Adobe always has significant educational discounts for students and university staff.

 Step 4 – Getting your poster ready for print.